DaviXG7/XG7MenusAPI/README.md

-Sorry if i write wrong, my main language is not english.
+Sorry if i writed wrong, my main language is not english.
 I used translator in some parts.

 ### XG7Menus API Documentation